THE MONUMENTAL EXHIBITION THAT SCIENCE DOESN’T WANT YOU TO SEE

-ON NOVEMBER 24, 2024 IN THE ADIRONDACK MOUNTAINS OUR TEAM OF INVESTIGATORS DISCOVERED A BIGFOOT SPECIMEN.
+ON SEPTEMBER 29, 2024 IN THE ADIRONDACK MOUNTAINS OUR TEAM OF INVESTIGATORS, LED BY BIGFOOT EXPERT CHARLES “SNAKE” STUART, DISCOVERED A BIGFOOT SPECIMEN.
 THE CREATURE, NICKNAMED “DACK” (BASED ON IT’S LOCATION IN THE ADIRONDACKS), IS APPROXIMATELY 8 FEET IN HEIGHT AND HEAVILY MUSCLED, WITH THICK, BROWN HAIR COVERING THE MAJORITY OF ITS BODY.
 FACIAL FEATURES ARE A MIX OF HUMAN AND APE-LIKE CHARACTERISTICS, INCLUDING A HEAVY BROW RIDGE, AND A WIDE, POWERFUL JAW.

 THERE WERE NO OBVIOUS SIGNS OF TRAUMA OR INJURY TO THE BODY.
 THE CAUSE OF DEATH IS UNKNOWN AT THIS TIME.